simonjohansson/STONER/README.md

-# Whats different in this fork?
+# Whats different between STONER and Dactyl-CC?

 * Added a couple of millimeters between the keys and the walls to allow for easier soldering.
 * Removed some of the more extreme angles to allow for easier sanding/priming/paining.